wambugucoder/SPRINGBOOT-APACHE_KAFKA/README.md

 # SPRINGBOOT-APACHE_KAFKA
-A SpringBoot Application that streams all  logs to an Apache Kafka Server
+A SpringBoot Application that streams real time application logs to an Apache Kafka Server